Freight shipping between Thailand and Hong Kong: Rates -Transit time – Duties & taxes

 To calculate the import tariff for your goods shipped from Thailand, you would first need the Harmonized System (HS) code for your product.
 Once identified, here’s what needs to be done:

-1. Match the HS code with the corresponding product in the 'List of Dutiable Commodities and Their Tariffs' (available at the Hong Kong Customs and Excise Department).
+1. Match the HS code with the corresponding product in the ‘List of Dutiable Commodities and Their Tariffs’ (available at the Hong Kong Customs and Excise Department).
+2. Apply the specific duty rate to the value of the imported goods (CIF – Cost, Insurance, and Freight).

 Let’s assume you’re importing tobacco (HS Code 2402.20) from Thailand.
 This would attract a duty of 100%.
 If your CIF for this shipment is USD 1000, the applied import tariff on your goods would be USD 1000 100% = USD 1000.